RazrFalcon/tiny-skia/README.md

 - `Canvas` provides a fairly spartan and low-level API.
   We don't have a `draw_path` method.
 Instead, there are `fill_path` and `stroke_path`.
-- `Canvas` contains a single state: world transform.
+- `Canvas` contains just two states: world transform and clip path.
   We don't have save/restore functionality.
 - The only truly mutable type is `Pixmap`, which is our raster image.
 - `Path` cannot be modified after creation.